-I’m not sure why the Women’s Center could not have single stall restrooms, but maybe this is one of those situations where the inspector was misinformed?
+I’m not sure why the Women’s Center could not have single-stall restrooms, but maybe this is one of those situations where the inspector was misinformed.
 I don’t know, but it all seems ridiculous to me.
-Can you imagine if we were required to have gendered single stall bathrooms at home?
-What about the campgrounds or art’s market?
-We seem to accept these single, gender-neutral bathrooms just fine, but we can’t or won’t accept the ones inside a building.
+Can you imagine if we were required to have gendered single-stall bathrooms at home?
+What about the campgrounds or art market?
+We seem to accept these gender-neutral bathrooms just fine, but we can’t or won’t allow the ones inside a building.

 To some, colleges and universities are “ivory towers” isolated from the larger society.
-A closer look shows that this country’s academic institutions are reflections of our larger society, struggling with the same social issues and prejudices.
-Lorri L. Jean, Executive Director, National Gay and Lesbian Task Force.
+A closer look shows that this country’s academic institutions are reflections of our broader community, struggling with the same social issues and prejudices.
+Lorri L. Jean, Executive Director, National Gay, and Lesbian Task Force.

 The Spinnaker, a News Source from the University of North Florida, released an article reporting an incident which involved a transgender student who was assaulted and verbally threatened by a male in a campus bathroom.
 The report red-flagged the failure of the UNFPD to release a Clery report.
 The incident took place February 6 of this year and was reported to the UNFPD on February 7th.

-It isn’t unusual to hear that police are poorly trained in handling cases of LGBT assaults nor unusual to hear of agencies, such as Victims Advocacy and LGBT groups reporting the way these types of incidents (as what happened February 6) are often minimized or dismissed.
-The article stated that Chief Strudel’s response was “it is rare and therefore, we aren’t going to do anything about it.”
+It isn’t unusual to hear that police are poorly trained in handling cases of LGBT assaults nor rare to hear of agencies, such as Victims Advocacy and LGBT groups reporting the way these types of incidents (as what happened February 6) are often minimized or dismissed.
+The article stated that Chief Strudel’s response was “it is rare, and therefore, we aren’t going to do anything about it.”
 However, there were concerns expressed by Strudel that his statements were taken out of context when I spoke with him this afternoon.
 As someone who works as an advocate, activist and photojournalist on LGBT issues, my first reaction in reading this statement in the Spinnaker, was “Is this an accurately recorded statement?”
 My second reaction was to seek clarification since any incident involving an assault on campus would warrant a Clery report.
 If you aren’t aware of what a Clery report is, know that it is a set of federally mandated guidelines for universities.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f))is the landmark federal law, originally known as the Campus Security Act, that requires colleges and universities across the United States to disclose information about crime on and around their campuses.
 The law is tied to an institution’s participation in federal student financial aid programs and it applies to most institutions of higher education both public and private.
 The Act is enforced by the United States Department of Education.
 Clerycenter.org

-Both Title 9 and the Clery report serve to protect students on campuses, so to have guidelines in place and not follow the protocols would be an act of non-disclosure and not serve in the best interest of the population who are most at risk for hate crimes.
+Both Title 9 and the Clery report serve to protect students on campuses, so to have guidelines in place and not follow the protocols would be an act of non-disclosure and not help in the best interest of the population who are most at risk for hate crimes.
 Strudel denied that he stated that the case was not a hate crime and in fact, insisted that he kept having to correct the reporter.
-Strudel stated that the reporter took things out of context.
-A similar complaint by Kaitlin Legg, when I spoke with her earlier this afternoon, was that she had to repeatedly correct the reporter on a number of statements taken out of context.
+Strudel noted that the reporter took things out of context.
+A similar complaint by Kaitlin Legg, when I spoke with her earlier this afternoon, was that she had to repeatedly correct the reporter on some statements taken out of context.
 Legg is acting director of the LGBT Resource Center.

 According to the article, the cameras were not checked by the campus PD.
-Strudel stated that initially when the report came in on February 7, the day after the crime, some of the details were not available, such as where the crime took place nor the name of the victim.
-Once the PD received this information the Communications sector on campus reviewed the footages.
+Strudel stated that initially when the report came in on February 7, the day after the crime, some of the details were not available, such as where the offense took place nor the name of the victim.
+Once the PD received this information the Communications sector on campus reviewed the footage.
 According to Strudel not all the cameras on UNF campus are updated; some are around 7 years old and are analogs and clarity is an issue.
 Dr. Thomas Serwatka, VP at UNF, emphasized the concerns he and President John Delaney had regarding the delay in releasing the Clery report and investigated the falling out with the campus procedure as soon as they learned of the article in the Spinnaker.
 Strudel stated that he recognized that he should have released this report immediately, regardless of not having all the information and felt he was protecting the student.
-Serwatka stated that UNF does not tolerate hate crimes nor non-disclosures of these incidences and are implementing protocols to ensure that procedures are followed regardless of the sexual orientation or gender identity and expression of the individual.
-The UNFPD is now implementing the procedure for all cases of assaults and had released the crime report later this afternoon.
-News coverage on First Coast News took place this evening at 11 p.m on the released crime report.
+Serwatka noted that UNF does not tolerate hate crimes nor non-disclosures of these incidences and are implementing protocols to ensure that procedures are followed regardless of the sexual orientation or gender identity and expression of the individual.
+The UNFPD is now executing the process for all cases of assaults and had released the crime report later this afternoon.
+News coverage on First Coast News took place this evening at 11 p.m on the published crime report.

 Language is everything.
 In its absence, expressions and body language, along with audible expressive sounds, assist us in understanding context within a framework of communicating with others.
-I hope to shape our understanding of words we choose, as well as labels, to which we attach ourselves.
+I hope to shape our opinion of words we choose, as well as labels, to which we attach ourselves.
 When I first heard the word “Straight Allies” my head went into a spin.
 I understood the good intentions behind the group who stand up for gay and lesbian rights, but I struggled with this title.
 Why?
-I struggled because it refers to sexual orientation rather than having the moral courage to state clearly the “who” or the “what”.
+I struggled because it refers to sexual orientation rather than having the moral courage to state clearly the “who” or the “what.”
 I am not saying that anyone who is a Straight Ally is not morally courageous.
 In fact, I think this is the reason why some of us who have wondered about the title, do struggle with it.
-I know some of the Straight Allies and I know they are courageous and do wonderful things for the LGBT community, however, their title implies that they are allies to themselves rather than allies to the LGBT community.
+I know some of the Straight Allies, and I know they are courageous and do wonderful things for the LGBT community.
+However, their title implies that they are allies to themselves rather than allies to the LGBT community.
 This was a safe and full proof marketing strategy and not risky.
 Advocates and activists take many risks in calling out the wrong and in naming the cause.

-I had a discussion not that long ago with a friend of mine who is Trans – like me – and we talked about the frustration of how we consistently are overlooked and overshadowed by those who only think of LGBT in the context of “straight” versus “gay”.
+I had a discussion not that long ago with a friend of mine who is Trans – like me – and we talked about the frustration of how we consistently are overlooked and overshadowed by those who only think of LGBT in the context of “straight” versus “gay.”

 We both had a rather misfortunate experience participating as part of a coalition and just in everyday life, in coming up against individuals who have a poor understanding and generally are ignorant when it comes to gender identity.
 It was disappointing to realize that the Straight Allies didn’t really comprehend the significance of this label and that it was misleading to the public.
-If I lived in a cartoon world – which we know doesn’t really exist and I replaced the words with LGBT – then, pulled out my remote control and selected “rewind”, the group may not have been as successful.
+If I lived in a cartoon world – which we know doesn’t really exist and I replaced the words with LGBT – then, pulled out my remote control and selected “rewind,” the group may not have been as successful.
 It would have been wonderful if they could have, as individuals, chosen to make more profound statements such as “I stand up for Transgender individuals because …” or “I stand up for Gays and Lesbians because of…”.
 Perhaps some have done this while others definitely have not named for whom they stand, which brings me around to another point, that it is imperative we continue to educate on the subject of transgender identities.